March 3, 2022

 A hiker named Nightcrawler was doing a work-for-stay at the campground and took me around, showing me where I’d camp for the night and where everything was located.

 TerraSol was still pretty rustic.
 This was its first year in business, and Mary was just getting it off the ground.
-Nonetheless, there were picnic tables in the shade, and places to set up tents on sawdust and wood chips.
+Nonetheless, there were picnic tables in the shade and places to set up tents on sawdust and wood chips.
 There was also a makeshift shower that pulled heated water from buckets, so I availed myself of that wonderful amenity, before setting off on the short walk into town.

 Like many of the AZT gateway communities, Patagonia is a tiny little speck of a town.
 It’s just a few blocks wide.
 But that was fine with me.
 I was on foot and didn’t need to be traipsing any extra miles around town, even without my full pack.

-Once I got to the post office, the clerk cheerfully handed me a guest book to sign, and I could see that Prov was the only other hiker to pick up a package today.
+Once I got to the post office, the clerk cheerfully handed me a guest book to sign, and I could see that Prov was the only other hiker to pick up a package that day.
 That wasn’t too surprising.
 It was still pretty early in the hiking season, and I knew there weren’t many others ahead of me – even before I saw the log listing out their names.

 Truthfully, I didn’t need to mail myself any resupply boxes on the AZT.
 The trail goes near a town every 3-6 days.
 But, I’m trying to maintain a mostly vegetarian diet while hiking because I have high cholesterol.
-As such, I mailed myself vegetarian dinners (like my favorite dehydrated refried beans) and a few other staples that might be more challenging to find in small trail town.
+As such, I mailed myself vegetarian dinners (like my favorite dehydrated refried beans) and a few other staples that might be more challenging to find in a small trail town.

 And now I needed to visit the two local stores – Red Mountain Foods and Patagonia Market – to buy my lunches, snacks, and breakfast items for the upcoming 60-mile stretch to Vail.

 I was pleasantly surprised to discover that Patagonia Market was a much better resupply option than I expected.
-The people working there were super nice and hiker friendly.
+The people working there were super nice and hiker-friendly.
 Plus, they had fresh tortillas (in the refrigerator case) and even some individually wrapped Tillamook cheese snacks, which are my absolute favorite!

 On the way back to TerraSol, I stopped at the Velvet Elvis pizzeria to order a pizza for dinner.
 Then I walked carefully back to TerraSol with my arms precariously filled with my resupply box, all my newly purchased grocery items, and a hot pizza box.
 I had so many food choices, it was unreal!

 Back at the campground, I finally met Mary in person.
-Then I introduced myself to young Canadian couple hiking the AZT for a month.
-And then to an older couple from Michigan who was out section hiking in their van.
+Then I introduced myself to a young Canadian couple hiking the AZT for a month.
+And to an older couple from Michigan who was out section hiking in their van.

 Mary had an outdoor kitchen set up so people could cook, and everyone settled in under the shade of the patio cover to sit around eating dinner and talking.
 It was a nice group of people and the vibe was very relaxed.
 Just like a hiker-biker camp should be.